Philadelphia: Transportation

 Philadelphia is served by SEPTA, which operates buses, trains, rapid transit (as both subways and elevated trains), trolleys, and trackless trolleys (electric buses) throughout Philadelphia, the four Pennsylvania suburban counties of Bucks, Chester, Delaware, and Montgomery, in addition to service to Mercer County, New Jersey (Trenton) and New Castle County, Delaware (Wilmington and Newark, Delaware).
 The city's subway system consists of two routes: the subway section of the Market–Frankford Line running east–west under Market Street which opened in 1905 to the west and 1908 to the east of City Hall, and the Broad Street Line running north–south beneath Broad Street which opened in stages from 1928 to 1938.

 Beginning in the 1980s, large sections of the SEPTA Regional Rail service to the far suburbs of Philadelphia were discontinued due to a lack of funding for equipment and infrastructure maintenance.

 Philadelphia's 30th Street Station is a major railroad station on Amtrak's Northeast Corridor with 4.4 million passengers in 2017 making it the third-busiest station in the country after New York City's Pennsylvania Station and Washington's Union Station.
 30th Street Station offers access to Amtrak, SEPTA, and NJ Transit lines.
 Over 12 million SEPTA and NJ Transit rail commuters use the station each year, and more than 100,000 people on an average weekday.

-The PATCO Speedline provides rapid transit service to Camden, Collingswood, Westmont, Haddonfield, Woodcrest (Cherry Hill), Ashland (Voorhees), and Lindenwold, New Jersey, from stations on Locust Street between 16th and 15th, 13th and 12th, and 10th and 9th Streets, and on Market Street at 8th Street.
+The PATCO Speedline provides rapid transit service to Camden, Collingswood, Westmont, Haddonfield, Woodcrest (Cherry Hill), Ashland (Voorhees), and Lindenwold, New Jersey, from stations on Locust Street between 16th and 15th, 13th and 12th, and 10th and 9th streets, on Market Street at 8th Street, and at 7th and Race at Franklin Square.

 Airports

-Two airports serve Philadelphia: the Philadelphia International Airport (PHL) is 7 mi south-southwest of Center City on the boundary with Delaware County, providing scheduled domestic and international air service, while Northeast Philadelphia Airport (PNE) is a general aviation relief airport in Northeast Philadelphia serving general and corporate aviation.
-Philadelphia International Airport is among the busiest airports in the world measured by traffic movements (i.e., takeoffs and landings).
-More than 30 million passengers pass through the airport annually on 25 airlines, including all major domestic carriers.
-The airport has nearly 500 daily departures to more than 120 destinations worldwide.
-SEPTA's Airport Regional Rail Line provides direct service between Center City railroad stations and Philadelphia International Airport.
+Philadelphia is served by two airports.
+Philadelphia International Airport (PHL), the larger of the two, is 7 mi south-southwest of Center City on the boundary with Delaware County, and provides scheduled domestic and international air service.
+As of 2023, Philadelphia International Airport is the 21st-busiest airport in the nation with over 13.6 million passengers.
+It is also among the world's busiest airports measured by traffic movements, including takeoffs and landings.
+Over 30 million passengers pass through the airport annually on 25 airlines, including all major domestic carriers.
+The airport has nearly 500 daily departures to over 120 destinations worldwide.
+SEPTA's Airport Line provides direct service between Center City railroad stations and Philadelphia International Airport.

+Philadelphia's second major airport, Northeast Philadelphia Airport (PNE), is a general aviation relief airport in Northeast Philadelphia, which provides general and corporate aviation.